Paul-Ramshaw/Sportify/README.md

 ## Firebase Configuration

-To run this project locally you'll also need to 1) create a firebase project, 2) add a .env file to the root of your project add the your projects credentials to your .env file.
+To run this project locally you'll also need to create a firebase project and add firebase authentication, a firestore database and storage.
+For more information, follow the firebase getting started guide: https://firebase.google.com/.

+Once your firebase project is setup add the project details to a .env file in the root of your sportify project.

 ## Seeding the test database

 The Sportify-Firebase-admin can be used to seed the database with sample data.
 More information can be found here:
 [Sportify-Firebase-admin](https://github.com/Paul-Ramshaw/Sportify-Firebase-Admin).

 ## Dependencies